zvebabi/klipper/docs/Contact.md

 There are several
 [documents for developers](Overview.md#developer-documentation).
 If you have questions on the code then you can also ask on the [Klipper IRC channel](#irc).
-If you would like to provide and update on your current progress then you can open a Github Pull Request with your current code along with a description of your findings.
+If you would like to provide an update on your current progress then you can open a Github issue with the location of your code, an overview of the changes, and a description of its current status.

 IRC
 ===